Weak hyperbolicity of cube complexes and quasi-arboreal groups: Preliminaries

 \begin{proof} The larger cube complex $\widetilde X_r$ is constructed from $\widetilde X$ by \emph{recubulating}.
 For each edge $V\coll W$ of $\Gamma$, there is a set $\{(c,c')\}$ of all pairs of 1-cubes such that $c$ is dual to $V$ and $c'$ is dual to $W$, such that $c$ and $c'$ meet in a 0-cube.
 Since hyperplanes in a CAT(0) cube-complex do not self-osculate, each pair $(c,c')$ determines a unique 0-cube $c\cap c'$.
 For each such pair $(c,c')$ corresponding to an osculation, attach a square $s$ to $\widetilde X$ by gluing two consecutive edges of $s$ along $cc'$ and let $\widetilde X'$ be the (possibly not nonpositively curved) auxiliary cube complex obtained from $\widetilde X$ by attaching all such squares for all osculation-edges $V\coll W$ in $\Gamma$.
 Each hyperplane $W$ of $\widetilde X$ extends to a subspace $W'\subset\widetilde X'$ that separates $(\widetilde X')^{(0)}$ into two disjoint subsets.
 Indeed, the midcube of $s$ dual to $c$ is added to $V$ and likewise for $c'$ and $W$.

 The correspondence $W\mapsto W'$ is bijective, since the 1-cubes of each new square $s$ are in two distinct parallelism classes corresponding to the original pair of osculating hyperplanes, which were distinct.
-Hence $\left(\left(\widetilde X'\right)^0,\{W'\}\cong\Gamma^{(0)}\right)$ is a wallspace with the property that two walls $W'$ and $V'$ cross if and only if the corresponding vertices in $\Gamma$ are adjacent.
+Hence $\left(\left(\widetilde X'\right)^{(0)},\{W'\}\cong\Gamma^{(0)}\right)$ is a wallspace with the property that two walls $W'$ and $V'$ cross if and only if the corresponding vertices in $\Gamma$ are adjacent.
 Cubulating this wallspace gives the desired CAT(0) cube complex $\widetilde X_r$.
 See Figure~\ref{fig:ReCube}.
+Note that $\widetilde X$ isometrically embeds in $\widetilde X_r$.

 \end{proof}